India Adventure Travel Guide: Ideas and Inspiration

 The eastern side Sikkim offers many adventurous treks.
 Its lush green jungles and lofty heights present an ideal mix.
 Treks in this region let you experience many species of flora and fauna unique to the region taking one amid wilderness and the thick forest cover, which is bound to enchant any nature lover.

 Sikkim is home to over 500 varieties of Orchids, most of which are native to the area.
 Their stunning colors and shapes must be seen to be believed.
 Sikkim, known to be home to many wild animals and birds, encompasses its wildlife with many being native to the particular area.
 Along with the rich and varied natural resources, the beauty of Sikkim lies in its unique and pristine trails.

 The Kangchenjunga Mountain, the third highest mountain in the world offers a backdrop to many memorable treks.
 Kangchenjunga is a collection of 5 peaks, three of which are in Sikkim leaving two in Nepal.
 Kangchenjunga is a scared Mountain and is respected all over Sikkim.
 Two of the best treks in Sikkim take one to the north eastern and southeastern sides of the Kangchenjunga Mountain.

 Home of many major religions of the world, India is an ideal destination for a religious tour.
 Travel destinations for such tours may be broadly classified in the following major categories on the basis of destinations belonging to different religions.

-Hinduism is one of the oldest religions in India and majority of Indians (83%) are followers of Hinduism.
+Hinduism is one of the oldest religions and majority of Indians (83%) are followers of Hinduism.
 Pilgrimage to their holy place is one of the rituals in Hinduism.
 Through the centuries, Hindus have been paying homage to their places of worship in this way.
 There are thousands of places of worship but some of these are special for historical and mythological reasons.